Chi-SquareX/Healthcare_NLP_application/README.md

 # Fine-tuning LLAMA Model on PubMedQA Dataset

-This repository contains code for fine-tuning the LLAMA-2 7B model on the PubMedQA dataset, a collection of question-answer pairs derived from PubMed articles, focusing on medical-related queries.

-## Introduction

 The LLAMA model is a powerful language model developed by NousResearch, specifically tailored for understanding medical text and generating accurate responses to medical queries.
 Fine-tuning the LLAMA model on a specific dataset like PubMedQA involves training the model on the new dataset to adapt its parameters to the specific task or domain.